In Exercises 13–16, find the critical value(s) and rejection regi... | Study Prep in Pearson+

 1

-Step 1: Understand the type of test and significance level.
-This is a left-tailed z-test with a significance level (α) of 0.02.
-A left-tailed test means the rejection region is located in the lower tail of the standard normal distribution.
+Step 1: Understand the problem.
+A two-tailed z-test is being conducted with a significance level (α) of 0.03.
+This means the rejection regions will be split equally between the two tails of the standard normal distribution.

-Step 2: Recall the relationship between the significance level and the critical value.
-The critical value corresponds to the z-score that leaves an area of α (0.02) in the left tail of the standard normal distribution.
+Step 2: Determine the critical value(s).
+For a two-tailed test, the critical z-values correspond to the points where the cumulative probability equals α/2 in the lower tail and 1 - α/2 in the upper tail.
+Use a z-table or statistical software to find these values.

-Step 3: Use a z-table or statistical software to find the z-score that corresponds to the cumulative probability of 0.02.
-This z-score is the critical value for the test.
-In MathML, the critical value can be expressed as: , where Zα is the z-score for α = 0.02.
+Step 3: Calculate the rejection regions.
+The rejection regions are the areas in the tails of the standard normal distribution where the test statistic falls outside the critical z-values.
+Specifically, the rejection regions are z < -z_critical and z > z_critical.

-Step 4: Define the rejection region.
-For a left-tailed test, the rejection region includes all z-scores less than the critical value.
-In MathML, the rejection region can be expressed as: .
+Step 4: Visualize the graph.
+Draw a standard normal distribution curve.
+Mark the critical z-values on the x-axis, and shade the areas in the tails that correspond to the rejection regions.
+Label the graph with α = 0.03 and indicate the two-tailed nature of the test.

-Step 5: Visualize the graph.
-Draw a standard normal distribution curve, mark the critical value on the left tail, and shade the area to the left of the critical value to represent the rejection region.
-Label the critical value and the significance level (α = 0.02) on the graph.
+Step 5: Interpret the setup.
+The critical z-values and rejection regions help determine whether the null hypothesis should be rejected based on the test statistic.
+If the test statistic falls within the rejection regions, the null hypothesis is rejected; otherwise, it is not.

 Verified video answer for a similar problem: